surifirstpin/Acubi_documentation/Version.5/Reports.md

 ## Saving under specific tag

-All the reports build in analysis section are saved under  **my space**  tag.
+All the reports build in analysis section are saved under  **Work space**  tag.

 ## Defining Filter fields